FCC-Mcr/FCC-Mcr/README.md

 ├── package.json                  # Included list of dependencies and scripts
 ├── postcss.config.js
 ├── src
 │   └── index.js                  # Entry point for Webpack.
-You can also require / import static assets (such as stylesheets) here.
+You can also require / import static assets (such as stylesheets and images) here.
 ├── styles                        # Edit any .css, .sass or .scss files here │   └── main.scss
 ├── webpack.dev.js                # Webpack config for our dev server